AswathRamanaKS/Comic-Translator-Ongoing-/README.md

 # Comic-Translator-Ongoing-
+This is an Ongoing Project.
-The Manga Translator is a tool that automates the translation of manga text from its original language into the reader's desired language.
-Using advanced OCR, inpainting, and machine translation, it detects and removes original text, translates it, and re-embeds the translated text back into the manga panel, preserving the artwork’s quality.
+The Manga Translator is an advanced tool designed to bridge the language gap for manga and comic enthusiasts worldwide.
+By leveraging state-of-the-art Optical Character Recognition (OCR), image inpainting, and machine translation technologies, this tool automates the process of translating manga text from its original language into a desired language, while preserving the visual integrity of the artwork.